Otto Günsche: Post-war and death

 Before sentencing, Günsche was held in the NKVD special camp No. 48 for high-ranked POWs.
-He served his sentence in Sverdlovsk, transferred to Bautzen prison in East Germany in 1955, and released on 2 May 1956.
-During imprisonment, Günsche and Linge were primary sources for Operation Myth, the biography of Hitler which was prepared for Joseph Stalin.
+He served most of his sentence in Sverdlovsk.
+As one of three witnesses to the immediate aftermath of Hitler's death, Günsche was torturously interrogated by the Soviets, who focused on Hitler's method of death and potential escape using a body double.
+A Soviet report dated 17 May 1945 alleges that Günsche said he only saw Hitler's body after it had been moved.
+He then told the Soviets on 18–19 May that he entered the room behind Linge, who told him that the cause of death was a gunshot.
+Although the two were kept in solitary confinement by the Soviets, they were brought together under supervision as primary sources for Operation Myth, the biography of Hitler prepared for Joseph Stalin.
 According to Soviet officers, Linge collaborated freely, while Günsche did not and reportedly even resorted to threats "to bring Linge round to his point of view".
-The dossier was edited by officers of the Soviet NKVD (later superseded by the MVD, separate from the agency of the KGB, formed in 1954).
+The dossier was edited by officers of the Soviet NKVD (later superseded by the MVD).
 The report was received by Stalin on 30 December 1949 (and published in 2005 as The Hitler Book).
+Günsche was transferred to Bautzen prison in East Germany in 1955 and released on 2 May 1956.